WalletScrutiny/WalletScrutinyCom/_android/com.wasabiwallet.dev.md

 ---

-**Update:** This wallet was removed from Google Play.
+**Update 2020-12-08:** This wallet was removed from Google Play.
 Discussions of it happened a bit on Twitter but it was an obvious scam.

 **Do not use this app!
 We expect it to be removed from Google Play.
 More details